vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/intro.md

-# Configuring a Cloud Native app

 Externalizing configuration properties out of code artifact is nothing new and has been used by application developers for many years even before the emergence of the cloud in order to abstract away diffrent deployment requirements.

 Cloud native platform impose additional configuration challenges to the application developers, however, due to its highly dynamic nature in which application instances come and go constantly.